Skip Navigation Website Accessibility

 given by Judy where they were given the opportunity to try some of the techniques.
 Below are pictures of some of the beautiful fabric created.

 July meeting was back to zoom.
-From the comfort from our own studios we had the pleasure of hearing Patricia Belyea.
+From the comfort of our own studios we had the pleasure of hearing Patricia Belyea.

 In keeping with our “It’s a Material World” quilt show theme, she showed how she uses vintage Japanese yukata and other global fabrics in her quilt compositions.
 Patricia shared her creative approach to developing new ideas for quilt designs.
 Leapfrogging from one compositional concept to the next, she took us on an exploration of her newest series of quilts – Big Grids with Inserted Curves.
 You can read more about Patricia at her website https://okanarts.com/, where she writes many informative blog articles.